First off, what the heck is a monomeal?

 3. Melon: Eat it Alone, or Leave it Alone

 Melons digest differently that most foods.
 Rather than digesting in the stomach, they digest in the intestines.
-If eaten with other foods, melon can stay too long in the stomach and cause fermentation which causes gas.
-Food needs to digest, not rot.
+If eaten with other foods, melon (fruit sugar) can stay too long in the stomach and cause fermentation which causes gas.
+Food needs to digest, not ferment.

 Melons are a beautiful food.
 Make a meal out of a melon.
 Yes, eat the whole thing in one sitting!
 If melons are your only monomeals, it’ll be a nice, kind experience for your body.